 I am a trained biologist with a UC Berkeley Ph.D. and a Wharton MBA.
 In my first of two entrepreneurial ventures I raised $5 billion dollars of debt and equity to support broadband expansion in four countries (Spain, France, Germany and Belgium) in Europe 1996-2002.
 My second startup,a biotech play, launched in 2005 which now is actively working (my fingers are crossed) to produce biotherapeutic non-addictive painkillers to replace opioids.
 Since 2008 I have been actively involved in accelerator programs, creating innovation places, teaching entrepreneurship and lots of mentoring which is both what led to 50Plus Nation originally and now to its relaunch.

-I have been married for 34 wonderful years to my wife Noelle, we have two amazing adult sons, Wyatt (25) and Cooper (23).
-I have been vegetarian for 7+ years, fully vegan for over 2, exercise regularly, practice yoga, meditate daily (am on a 500+ day streak) and am enjoying the change Noelle and I made when we moved to Portland, Oregon in December 2014 after decades in the Northeast where our sons were raised.
+I have been married to my wife for 36 wonderful years, we have two amazing adult sons, 27 and 26 born and raised in the NYC metroplex, one still there and his brother in his third year in China.
+I have been vegetarian for 10+ years, fully vegan for over 5+, exercise regularly, practice yoga, meditate daily (I am on a 1500+ day streak).
+As empty-nesters my wife and I moved to Portland, Oregon in December 2014 but packed up and moved again to Denver in August 2018.

 Where Did the Idea for 50Plus Nation Come From?